TrshPuppy/obsidian-notes/networking/DNS/DNS.md

 ### Second Level Domain
 The second level domain in `tryhackme.com` would be `tryhackme`.
 It's limited to 63 characters + the TLD and *can only use a-z and 0-9.* Also cannot start or end with hyphens or have consecutive hyphens.
 ### Subdomain
-A subdomain is additional info added to the beginning of a website's domain name. *It allows the site to be separated and organized* into specific contents and functions.
+A subdomain is a prefix added to a domain name.
+It allows the domain to be separated and organized into specific contents and functions.
+For example, the `hackthebox.eu` domain has a subdomain named `ctf` .
+To access this subdomain, you would visit `ctf.hackthebox.eu`.
+From the name, you can tell that this is where HackTheBox hosts all of their CTF related services.

-Ex: `hackthebox.com` vs `ctf.hackthebox.com`. -->`ctf` is the subdomain and it still under `hackthebox`'s domain.

 *Subdomains can have different IP addresses* and all of the subdomains of one domain can be handled by one server using *virtual host routing* where the server uses the *Host* header in the [HTTP](/www/HTTP.md) request to determine which app is meant to handle which request.
 #### [Subdomain Enumeration](PNPT/PEH/recon/hunting-subdomains.md)
-In order to find all the subdomains on a virtual host, tools like [Gobuster](/cybersecurity/tools/scanning-enumeration/dir-and-subdomain/gobuster.md) can perform subdomain enumeration Using a wordlist of possible subdomains, Gobuster will send out an HTTP request with a host header (of the vhost) to all the addresses w/ the possible subdomains appended.
+In order to find all the subdomains on a virtual host, tools like [Gobuster](../../cybersecurity/TTPs/recon/tools/dir-and-subdomain/gobuster.md) can perform subdomain enumeration Using a wordlist of possible subdomains, Gobuster will send out an HTTP request with a host header (of the vhost) to all the addresses w/ the possible subdomains appended.
 ```
 Host: [word].thetoppers.htb
 ```
 ## Domain/Hostname Resolution
-There is a series of step a device takes in order to resolve a hostname (like `www.twitch.tv`) into an IP address:
+There is a series of steps a device takes in order to resolve a hostname (like `www.twitch.tv`) into an IP address:
 ### Initial Hostname Request
 You type `www.twitch.tv` into your browser.
 ### Computer checks local cache